Paineiras

-Paineiras is a municipality in the midwest of the Brazilian state of Minas Gerais.
-As of 2020, the population was 4,462 in a total area of 638 km².
+Paineiras is a Brazilian municipality in the midwest of the state of Minas Gerais.
+As of 2020, the population was 4,462 in a total area of 638 km2.
 It became a municipality in 1962.

-Location
+Geography

 Paineiras belongs to the statistical micro-region of Três Marias.
 It is located at an elevation of 637 meters between the Indaiá River and the southern reaches of the Três Marias reservoir, which dams up the São Francisco River.
 Neighboring municipalities are: